 Statics and Dynamics

-This module introduces the fundamentals of engineering mechanics to the learner (i.e. Newton’s Laws of Motion, Energy, Work, Linear and Angular Momentum) and aims to builds the learners engineering confidence by showing the learner analytical methods which can be used to solve everyday engineering problems.
-Students are expected to attend lectures and to participate in problem solving in tutorials.
-The turorials are designed to show the learner how to implement the universally accepted methods described in the lectures.
+This module introduces the fundamentals of engineering mechanics to the learner (i.e. Newton’s Laws of Motion, Energy, Work, Linear and Angular Momentum), and aims to build the learners engineering confidence by showing the learner analytical methods which can be used to solve everyday engineering problems.
+Students are expected to attend lectures and to participate in problem-solving in tutorials.
+The tutorials are designed to engage the learner and to show them how to implement, the universally accepted methods described in the lectures.

-- Analyse basic engineering problems relating to the kinematics of particles using different coordinate systems (i.e. Cartesian, n-t and cylindrical), and solve engineering problems which are time dependent (i.e. Relative Position, Velocity and Acceleration).
+Analyse basic engineering problems relating to the kinematics of particles using different coordinate systems (i.e. Cartesian, n-t and cylindrical), and solve engineering problems which are time dependent (i.e. Relative Position, Velocity and Acceleration).